 Properly attaching a load to a Uhing traverse drive

-Uhing traverse drives are friction drives.
+Uhing traverse drives are friction drives and properly attaching a load to a Uhing traverse drive is essential.
 As a result of this design, the rolling ring bearings are under pressure and in direct contact with the surface drive shaft.
 When a load is attached, there is an increase in pressure on the bearings which causes wear and degradation with an eventual and inevitable result of the Uhing traverse drive losing thrust and experiencing slippage.

 A common mistake is to upsize to a larger Uhing traverse unit.
 Size is not the solution; proper load attachment is.
 Significant weight and repetitive overturning instances of force must be neutralized.
 Amacoil accomplishes this by using a linear bearing slide load carrier.